slipwayhq/slipway_render/adaptive_cards_data/README.md

 Now column widths are `string|BlockElementWidth|number` for consistency with element heights.

+## VerticalContentAlignment removed, use VerticalAlignment instead.

+These two have identical definitions, and are used interchangeably (see Table, TableRow, TableCell).

+It seems like Table, TableRow, TableColumn should technically have used VerticalContentAlignment, but because there wasn't an equivalent HorizontalContentAlignment they used HorizontalAlignment and VerticalAlignment for consistency between the properties, even though it created an inconsistency with TableCell.

 ## hostConfig.containerStyles.[styleName].borderColor

 In the official Adaptive Cards implementation the `borderColor` property of a container style is not used for